 ALTS Awards

-Our ALTS Awards are held at the end of each half term, where children are recognised for showing the Alfo R.E.S.P.E.C.T Values (Reslience, Empathy, Self-awareness, Passion, Excellence, Communication, Team work) .
+Our ALTS Awards are held at the end of each half term, where children are recognised for showing the ALTS R.E.S.P.E.C.T Values (Reslience, Empathy, Self-awareness, Passion, Excellence, Communication, Team work) .
 Each teacher selects a member of the class, who has shown a specific value.
 The red carpet is rolled out and parents are invited to the special celebration.
 Names are read from a golden envelope and children are presented with a once in a life time award.

 CLASS DOJO POINTS